 If the student does not pass the FPO examination, he or she may request to retake the examination within one year.
 If unsuccessful a second time, the candidate is not permitted another opportunity to retake the examination and Ph.D. candidacy is terminated.

-Additional information about the degree application and completion process may be found on the Graduate School website, https://gradschool.princeton.edu/academics/degrees-requirements/advanced-degree-application-process and in the Appendix of this Handbook.
+Additional information about the degree application and completion process may be found in the Appendix of this Handbook and on the Graduate School website. https://gradschool.princeton.edu/academics/degrees-requirements